Acrylic Paint Body Types

 To find out more about this paint type, check out my Liquitex Heavy Body Acrylic Paint Review.

-Low Viscous Paints
+Low Viscosity Paints

 These include soft/medium body and fluid paints.
 Thin low viscous paints are irreplaceable when coverage and detailing are foremost.
 They have a creamy and smooth consistency and the same pigment load as heavy body acrylics which ensures the color purity and intensity.
 These paints retain little to no brush strokes and are superb for smooth even coverage.